 exchange-traded fund (ETF).
-Investment company, typically an open-end or unit investment trust, whose shares are traded intraday on stock exchanges at market-determined prices.
+Investment company, typically a mutual fund or unit investment trust, whose shares are traded intraday on stock exchanges at market-determined prices.
 Investors may buy or sell ETF shares through a broker just as they would the shares of any publicly traded company.